Learning Outcomes

 Key Term: Abuse of Discretion

-A standard of review for discretionary trial court decisions; reversal only if the decision was unreasonable or arbitrary.
+A deferential standard of review for discretionary trial court decisions; the appellate court reverses only if the ruling was arbitrary, unreasonable, or based on an erroneous view of the law.

 Key Term: Harmless Error

-An error that does not affect the outcome or substantial rights; does not warrant reversal on appeal.
+An error that does not affect a party’s substantial rights or the outcome of the case; such an error does not justify reversal on appeal.

 Worked Example 1.1

 A federal district court, after a bench trial, finds for the plaintiff and enters judgment.
-The defendant appeals, arguing that the trial judge’s factual findings were wrong.
+The defendant appeals, arguing that the trial judge’s factual findings were wrong because certain witnesses were not credible.
 What standard will the appellate court apply?

-Answer: The appellate court will review the trial judge’s factual findings for clear error, giving deference to the trial judge’s opportunity to assess witness credibility.
+The appellate court will review the trial judge’s factual findings for clear error, giving substantial deference to the judge’s opportunity to assess witness credibility.
+It will not reweigh the evidence or substitute its own view of the facts unless left with a definite and firm conviction that a mistake was made.

 Worked Example 1.2

-A party loses a motion for summary judgment and wants to appeal immediately.
+A party loses a motion for summary judgment on its contract claim and wants to appeal immediately.
 Is this order appealable?

 Worked Example 1.3